Bulletproof Coffee and the Misunderstanding of 'Resilience' in Life and in Leadership

 Understanding this is the essential nature of resilience.
 All our experiences pass, which means we all have a natural resilience.

 I think of it like a PlayStation game (comes from living with teenage boys!); every game comes with a reset button.
 The boys play all out to win but, if they meet an opponent unexpectedly and lose the battle, they simply reset and start over.

 It's the same in life.

 Our natural resilience is a reset button; it isn't a layer of bulletproof emotional kevlar.

 Toughing it Out…

 What's your experience here?
 Have you tried to 'tough it out'?
 Maybe tried to convince yourself that you need to 'be strong' when the going gets sticky?

-You have the exact same natural resilience as everyone around you because that’s how the system works.
+We might have a few scuff marks and it might take a couple of attempts to re-boot the system but you have the exact same natural resilience as everyone around you because that's how it works.

 Putting on emotional kevlar or making ourselves ‘bulletproof’ is like never turning the game on in the firs tplace.